 British Columbia’s Wolves

 British Columbia is one of Canada’s 10 provinces.
-It is a large province about 2 1/4 times the size of California.
+It is a large province, about 2 1/4 times the size of California.
 North of the Queen Charlotte Islands, the coastline becomes Alaska, and the Canadian border moves slightly inland.

-As you can see wolves are widely found throughout the province.
-For a time, they were extinct from Vancouver Island but have since recolonized.
-Here they are mostly found on the northern part of the island, north of Campbell River, and along the west coast of the island down to Ucluelet.
+As you can see, wolves are widely found throughout the province.
+They were extinct from Vancouver Island for a time but have since recolonized.
+They are mostly found here on the island’s northern part, north of Campbell River.
+They are also found along the island’s west coast down to Ucluelet.

-British Columbia is also unique because in addition to larger Gray Wolves it is also home to the Coastal Wolf.
+British Columbia is also unique because, in addition to larger Gray Wolves, it is also home to the Coastal Wolf.
 These smaller wolves can be found on the islands and inlets of this province with its long coastline.
 Interestingly, the coastal wolf derives up to 90% of its diet from marine sources.

 What is an Ecoprovince?

-How Many Wolves are in BC and How Many Were Just Killed?
+How Many Wolves are in BC, and How Many Were Just Killed?